Why does CCU have a licensing program?

 Licensing is an agreement wherein the owner of a trademark gives another party, in most cases the manufacturer of the goods, the right to use that mark in exchange for payment of a royalty.

-Having a policy in place that requires products to come through University Communication for approval helps maintain consistent marks on materials that carry Coastal Carolina University marks and ensures that our brand is reinforced and associations with CCU are appropriate and positive.
+Having a policy in place that requires products to come through University Marketing and Communication for approval helps maintain consistent marks on materials that carry Coastal Carolina University marks and ensures that our brand is reinforced and associations with CCU are appropriate and positive.
 To avoid the dilution or erosion of the Coastal Carolina University brand, it is essential that our marks be handled in a uniform and consistent manner.
 Without uniformity, impact is lost and messaging risks confusion.
 Coastal Carolina University seeks to foster loyalty, respect and enthusiasm among our students, alumni and University supporters by ensuring products bearing our name and other marks are of high quality and good taste.
 By ensuring this, CCU’s reputation for educational excellence is enhanced.
 Proper use of the University’s name and marks also stimulates public awareness and support.

 What is the University’s royalty rate?